• Project status: Active

 These conditions can cause sleeping problems at night and concentration or behavioural issues during the day.

-To help, MIST+ is investigating whether a nasal spray will improve symptoms in children aged 3-12, which may reduce the need for surgery to remove the tonsils and adenoids.
+To help, MIST+ is investigating whether a nasal spray will improve symptoms in children aged 3-12, which may reduce the need for surgery.

 These conditions can cause sleeping problems at night and concentration or behavioural issues during the day.